Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Results

 \subsection{Evaluation on 2D Medical Vision–Language Understanding}

-We systematically evaluated Hulu-Med's 2D medical image understanding across 11 established benchmarks, encompassing 7 medical VQA datasets, the MedMNIST classification task, and 3 MRG benchmarks (Tab.~\ref{tab:mm_result}, Fig.~\ref{fig:2d_results}a-b).
-The VQA benchmarks covers multi-modal understanding (OmniMedVQA, PMC-VQA)~\cite{hu2024omnimedvqa,zhang2023pmc}, modality-specific analysis (VQA-RAD, SLAKE, PathVQA), reasoning (MedXQA) and knowledge-intensive (MMMU-Med) tasks~\cite{lau2018dataset,liu2021slake,he2020pathvqa,zuo2025medxpertqa}.
-The three Hulu-Med variants set new state-of-the-arts on multimodal and modality-specific VQA benchmarks, surpassing both leading proprietary systems (e.g., GPT-4.1) and open-source general and medical VLMs (Tab.~\ref{tab:mm_result}).
-This demonstrates that the extensive exploitation of public and synthetic data can yield superior performance even against much larger proprietary models.
-Performance on more specialized reasoning tasks revealed nuanced insights.
-On the MedXQA benchmark, Hulu-Med-7B/32B outperformed all open-source VLMs of comparable scales (smaller or larger than 10B) but lagged behind general proprietary models (Tab.~\ref{tab:mm_result}), a gap we attribute to the significant text-based reasoning demands that favor much larger LLM decoders.
-Similarly, on the knowledge-intensive MMMU-Med benchmark, Hulu-Med exceeded other medical VLMs and most generalists, though it trailed models like InternVL and proprietary models (Tab.~\ref{tab:mm_result}), as this benchmark requires extra capabilities like optical character recognition (OCR) not central to our medical design.
-To confirm the robustness of these findings, we assessed statistical significance across three independent runs with Hulu-Med-7B, which exhibited consistent performance (p < 0.001 for PMC-VQA, VQA-RAD, and MedXQA; p < 0.05 for OmniMedVQA, SLAKE, and PathVQA; Extended Fig.~\ref{extendedfigure:mm_bench_pvalue}).
+We systematically evaluated Hulu-Med’s 2D medical image understanding across 11 established benchmarks, comprising seven medical VQA datasets, three MRG benchmarks, and the MedMNIST classification task.
+Across these benchmarks, Hulu-Med surpassed all open-source models (medical or general) in 10 of 11 benchmarks.
+It also outperforms the leading proprietary models in 8 benchmarks~(Tab.~\ref{tab:mm_result}, Fig.~\ref{fig:2d_results}).

+In particular, the VQA suite encompasses multi-modal understanding (OmniMedVQA, PMC-VQA)~\cite{hu2024omnimedvqa,zhang2023pmc}, modality-specific reasoning~(VQA-RAD, SLAKE, PathVQA), advanced clinical reasoning~(MedXQA), and knowledge-intensive tasks~(MMMU-Med)\cite{lau2018dataset,liu2021slake,he2020pathvqa,zuo2025medxpertqa}, as shown in Tab.~\ref{tab:mm_result}.
+Hulu-Med-7B/32B set new state-of-the-art performance on the multi-modal understanding and modality-specific reasoning benchmarks, spanning ID and OOD tasks.
+On MedXQA, Hulu-Med-7B/32B outperformed all open-source VLMs of comparable scale (both below and above 10B parameters), though they remained behind proprietary models ({\em e.g.}, 34\% of Hulu-Med-32B versus 45.2\% of GPT-4.1).
+We attribute this performance gap primarily to the text-based reasoning requirements of MedXQA, which favor models with more powerful LLMs.
+Similarly, on the knowledge-intensive benchmark~(MMMU-Med), Hulu-Med surpassed other medical VLMs and most generalist models, although trailed the strongest open model InternVL-38B, as this benchmark requires extra capabilities like optical character recognition (OCR), which is not a central focus of our architecture.
+To validate the robustness of these findings, we performed statistical significance tests across three independent runs of Hulu-Med-7B, which demonstrated consistently superior performance~(p < 0.001 for PMC-VQA, VQA-RAD, and MedXQA; p < 0.05 for OmniMedVQA, SLAKE, and PathVQA; Extended Fig.~\ref{extendedfigure:mm_bench_pvalue}).